RishabhGithub7348/Language_Learning_Game/README.md

 ## Getting Started

-To set up the Linga project on your local machine, follow these steps:
+To set up the Lingua project on your local machine, follow these steps:

 1. **Clone the repository:**